AnisurRahmann/user-list/README.md

 3. Run `npm install`
 4. Run `npm start` project will be up and running at localhost:3000

+# Technology I have used

+1. `create-react-app` react app bundler
+2. `scss` for writing css rules,
+3. `typeScript` instead of javascript

 # Improvements

 1. As per design i did not do any responsive design works.
 That would be a great thing to improve.